 - Frequently angry or irritable

-- Disinhibition; irresponsible, impulsive and high risk taker
+- Disinhibition; an irresponsible, impulsive and high-risk taker

 - Poor, unstable self-image, self-criticism, feelings of emptiness, often feels insulted

 - Unstable and conflicted close relationships with mistrust and neediness

 - Frequent mood changes, highly emotional, intense nervousness or panic; hostility

 - Fear of rejection or separation from others

 - Impulsivity with risky, self-damaging activities